CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 :no_entry: These Microsoft Edge features: Service workers and Push Messages.

+> [!IMPORTANT]
+When using WebView in a Windows Forms project, you must use .NET Framework 4.7 and [configure your Windows Forms app for high DPI support](https://docs.microsoft.com/en-us/dotnet/framework/winforms/high-dpi-support-in-windows-forms).

 ## Add the WebView control to the Visual Studio Toolbox